 - Some ethnic groups that reach puberty at a later age are free from acne: The Kitavan Islanders of Papua New Guinea, a hunter-gatherer society, very rarely develop acne.
-In this population, puberty is delayed compared to most western societies.
-For example, Kitavan girls first menstruate at age 16, compared to American girls who first menstruate at 12, on average.6 In other words, perhaps people in those societies do not need acne to prevent them from sexual activity at too early an age, because they can only have kids when they are older anyway.5
+In this population, puberty is delayed compared to most Western societies.
+For example, Kitavan girls first menstruate at age 16, compared to American girls who first menstruate at 12, on average.7 In other words, perhaps people in those societies do not need acne to prevent them from sexual activity at too early an age, because they can only have kids when they are older anyway.6

 It is important to note that there could be other explanations for why some hunter-gatherer societies like the Kitavan are less prone to acne.
 For example, it may have something to do with their diet and lifestyle.

-Indeed, with both of these theories about why humans evolved to have acne, we can only notice that certain phenomena seem to go together--such as loss of body hair and acne--but we cannot prove that one caused the other.
+Indeed, with all three of these theories about why humans may have evolved to have acne, we can only notice that certain phenomena seem to go together–such as loss of body hair and acne–but we cannot prove that one caused the other.